Post: 12 Keap Tag Strategies for HR and Recruiters in 2026

 • Use Keap’s contact record view during testing to confirm tag state visually

 Verdict: This single discipline eliminates the most common class of sequence-misfiring errors.
-Make it a team standard, not a best practice suggestion.
+Make it a team standard, not a suggestion.
+For a broader view of automation errors that compound from this kind of oversight, see the guide on fixing broken hiring processes.

 3. Automate Tag Application from Form Submissions and Source Tracking

 Manually applying source tags is a promise you cannot keep at scale.
-Source intelligence has to be written to the contact record automatically at the moment of entry.
+Source intelligence must be written to the contact record automatically at the moment of entry.

 • Configure every Keap web form to apply a SOURCE: tag on submission — SOURCE: Career Page, SOURCE: Job Board, SOURCE: Referral